Snowy White

-Terence Charles "Snowy" White (born 3 March 1948, Barnstaple, Devon) is an English guitarist, known for having played with Thin Lizzy (permanent member from 1980 to 1982) and with Pink Floyd (as a backing guitarist; he was first invited to tour with the band through Europe and the United States in 1977, and during The Wall shows in 1980), and more recently, for Roger Waters' band.
-He is also known for his 1983 solo offering "Bird of Paradise", which became a UK Singles Chart Top 10 hit single.
+Terence Charles "Snowy" White (born 3 March 1948) is an English guitarist, known for having played with Thin Lizzy (permanent member from 1980 to 1982) and with Pink Floyd (as a backing guitarist from 1977 to 1980), and later for Roger Waters' band.
+He is also known for his 1983 single "Bird of Paradise", which became a UK Singles Chart Top 10 hit single.

-Biography
+Early life

-White grew up on the Isle of Wight, self-taught as a guitarist, having received his first guitar from his parents at the age of ten.
+Terence Charles White was born on 3 March 1948 in Devon, England.
+He grew up on the Isle of Wight and was self-taught as a guitarist, having received his first guitar from his parents at the age of ten.
 He moved to Stockholm in 1965 at the age of seventeen, spending more than a year there playing in a trio called the Train.
 In 1968 he purchased his signature guitar, a Gibson Les Paul Goldtop.

+Career

-By 1970 he made his way to London and found work as a session player and as a member of Heavy Heart.
-During this time he met Peter Green and the two began a lifelong friendship (White later appeared on Green's album In the Skies).
+White made his way to London by 1970, and found work as a session player and as a member of Heavy Heart.
+During this time he met Peter Green and the two began a lifelong friendship (he later appeared on Green's album In the Skies).

-White had been recommended to Pink Floyd by Kate Bush's former manager Hilary Walker, as they were looking for an additional guitarist for the live band on the Animals tour in 1977.
-White's solo on "Pigs on the Wing" (it appears on the 8-track version), was his first time playing for the band.
+In 1977, White was recommended to Pink Floyd by EMI's Head of Promotions Hilary Walker, as they were looking for an additional guitarist for the live band on the In the Flesh tour to promote the Animals album.
+White's solo on "Pigs on the Wing" (8-track version only), was his first time playing for the band.
 During the tour, White started off the show by playing bass guitar on the song "Sheep", as well as soloing during "Have a Cigar" and "Shine on You Crazy Diamond Part VIII".
+Following the tour, which ended in July 1977, White played guitar on Pink Floyd keyboardist Richard Wright's debut solo album Wet Dream, recorded in January–February 1978 and released in September 1978.

 In 1979 Thin Lizzy guitarist Scott Gorham, having seen White play with Pink Floyd in New York City during the Animals tour, approached him about joining Thin Lizzy.

 The collaboration with these two bands was very complicated; the invitation to rehearse the live show of The Wall for Pink Floyd, happened at the same time he was invited to become a full-time member of Thin Lizzy, with whom he recorded/co-wrote their Chinatown and Renegade albums.
 White left Thin Lizzy in August 1982.

 White's connection to Pink Floyd continued in later decades.
 White was invited by former Pink Floyd bassist Roger Waters to perform at The Wall Concert in Berlin in 1990, by the ruins of the Berlin Wall, along with other artists.
 Waters also called on White in 1991 for the "Guitar Legends" concert, in Seville.
 David Gilmour was the guest on White's 1994 album Highway to the Sun, appearing on the track "Love, Pain and Sorrow", with Gilmour playing his Digitech Whammy pedal-enhanced Fender Stratocaster, which was recorded at Gilmour's houseboat studio, The Astoria.